tomaskala/website/content/pages/reading.md

 I find all the mathematics behind computers amazingly cool.
 I have studied it a lot, both at the university and by myself, and I even look for science fiction books with computability concepts.
-The computability and complexity theory, formal languages, logic and graph theory fields are to this day my favorite mathematical domains.
+Computability and complexity theory, formal languages, logic and graph theory are to this day my favorite mathematical domains.

 ## Charles Petzold - Code: The Hidden Language of Computer Hardware and Software